 How to review Windows release health information

-Go to the Microsoft 365 admin center and sign in with an administrator account.
+Go to the Microsoft 365 admin center and sign in with an admin account.

 To view Windows release health in the Microsoft 365 Admin Center, go to Health > Windows release health.

-On the Windows release health page, you'll have access to known issue information for all supported versions of the Windows operating system.
+On the Windows release health page, you have access to known issue information for all supported versions of the Windows operating system.

 The All versions tab (the default view) shows all Windows products with access to their posted known issues.

 A known issue is an issue that has been identified in a Windows monthly update or feature update that impacts Windows devices.
 The Active and recently resolved column provides a link to the Known issues tab filtered to the version selected.
 Selecting the Known issues tab shows known issues that are active or resolved within the last 30 days.

 The History tab shows the history of known issues that have been resolved for up to 6 months.

 The known issue summary provides the following information:

 - Title - A summary of the problem.